mcosovic/JuliaGrid.jl/docs/src/manual/dcOptimalPowerFlow.md

 ---

 ## [Optimal Power Flow Solution](@id DCOptimalPowerFlowSolutionManual)
-To establish the DC optimal power flow problem, we can utilize the [`dcOptimalPowerFlow`](@ref dcOptimalPowerFlow) function.
-After setting up the problem, we can use the [`solve!`](@ref solve!(::PowerSystem, ::DCOptimalPowerFlow)) function to compute the optimal values for the active power outputs of the generators and the bus voltage angles.
-Also, to turn off the solver output within the REPL, we use the [`set_silent`](https://jump.dev/JuMP.jl/stable/api/JuMP/#JuMP.set_silent) function before calling [`solve!`](@ref solve!(::PowerSystem, ::DCOptimalPowerFlow)) function.
-Here is an example:
+To establish the DC optimal power flow problem, we utilize the [`dcOptimalPowerFlow`](@ref dcOptimalPowerFlow) function.
+After setting up the problem, we can use the [`solve!`](@ref solve!(::PowerSystem, ::DCOptimalPowerFlow)) function to compute the optimal values for the active power outputs of the generators and the bus voltage angles:
 ```@example DCOptimalPowerFlow
 JuMP.set_silent(analysis.method.jump)
 solve!(system, analysis)
 nothing # hide
 ```
+To suppress the solver display output, we use the [`set_silent`](https://jump.dev/JuMP.jl/stable/api/JuMP/#JuMP.set_silent) function.
+Alternatively, output can be disabled by setting the `print = false` keyword within the [`dcOptimalPowerFlow`](@ref dcOptimalPowerFlow) function.

 By executing this function, we will obtain the solution with the optimal values for the active power outputs of the generators and the bus voltage angles:
 ```@repl DCOptimalPowerFlow